yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-aws.md

 ---

-## CloudFormation
+# CloudFormation
 To get started easily with deployment on AWS, Tyk offers AWS CloudFormation products which run and bootstrap the entire stack.

-It uses Elasticache for in-memory, and a Mongo Master/Slave setup with two slaves.
+It uses Elasticache in place of Redis, and Mongo running in HA mode in EC2.

 There are three CloudFormation products to get you started.